 This memorandum outlines the administrative procedures related to Form E29B, Temporary Admission Permit.
 This form may be used to document goods qualifying for temporary importation into Canada.

 An importer can also use an A.T.A.
-Carnet or a C.P.D.
-Canada/China-Taiwan Carnet (Taiwan Carnet) to document temporarily imported goods.
+Carnet or a Canada/Chinese Taipei Carnet (Taiwan Carnet) to document temporarily imported goods.
 Details on the use and completion of these carnets can be found in Memorandum D8-1-7, Use of A.T.A.
-Carnets and Canada-China-Taiwan Carnets for the Temporary Admission of Goods.
+Carnets and Canada/Chinese Taipei Carnets for the Temporary Admission of Goods.

-In some cases, temporarily imported goods are documented on Form B3, Canada Customs Coding Form.
-Details on when Form B3 is used instead of Form E29B can be found in the various memoranda identified in paragraph 1.
+In some cases, temporarily imported goods are documented on Form B3-3, Canada Customs Coding Form.
+Details on when Form B3-3 is used instead of Form E29B can be found in the various memoranda identified in paragraph 1.